 (4) The robustness of the classical model-driven method and the deep image denoising method on adversarial attacks is compared and analyzed.
 Classical model-driven methods BM3D shows some resistance to adversarial attack.

 This paper is organized as follows.
 Section II reviews typical methods of image denoising and the adversarial attack method PGD.
-Section III describes the denoising-PGD method, its transferability among various denoising models, and the exploration of the adversarial space.
+Section III describes the denoising-PGD method, its transferability among various denoising models, the exploration of the adversarial space, and the definition of robustness similitude.
 The experimental results are presented in Section IV.
 Section V analyzes and discusses the experimental results and presents some possible conjectures.
 Finally, Section VI concludes the paper.